rageofpaju/Metis_ENG/README.md

 # Metis_ENG_2023 - The Fridge Scrounger: A simple recipe recommender web app.

 ---
-### This repo contains works from Metis Data Engineering Module.
+### This is a writeup/README for my project from Metis Data Engineering Module.
 You can access its Streamlit app Rev.1 via [this link](https://rageofpaju-metis-eng-appfridge-scrounger-project-rev1-1trjwl.streamlit.app/).
 ---
 Repo Table of Contents:
 - [App](https://github.com/rageofpaju/Metis_ENG/tree/main/App): Contains the main project materials and MVP